sophiiae/ComputerVisionApplication/SIFT/README.md

 #### Keypoint Detection
-`SSExtrema.m` finds all of the keypoints (scalespace extrema) in a Difference of Gaussian pyramid.
+`SSExtrema.m` finds all of the keypoints (scalespace extrema) in a Difference of Gaussian pyramid.
 `kp = SSExtrema(DoGPyr)`
-- **DoGPyr** is a Difference of Gaussian pyramid (see above)
+- **DoGPyr** is a Difference of Gaussian pyramid (see above)
 - **kp** is a MATLAB cell array of length noctaves containing the detected keypoints.
 Each element is itself a cell array over the ns subband scales.
-Each element of this cell array consists of two elds max and min, each of which is an n x 3 array containing (x, y, val): the coordinates and values of the local maxima and minima within the subband.
+Each element of this cell array consists of two elds max and min, each of which is an n x 3 array containing (x, y, val): the coordinates and values of the local maxima and minima within the subband.

 *---Output:*
 ![showKP](pics/showKP.jpg)